we-make-websites/wmw-coding-guidelines/liquid/README.md

 * Use Liquid snippets to keep files small and manageable
 * In the same way a block gets its own SCSS and JS file, consider splitting it into its own snippet
-* Snippets are especially useful for repeating content
+* Snippets are especially useful for repetitive content

 [ꜛ Back to TOC](#table-of-contents)